October 25, 2021

 Number two: There were some that did remarkably well; whereas there were some that did not do very well, so what we got from that is that we have to emphasize to both the participants and the practitioners that the metabolic parameters, they have to be optimized, not normalized.
 Normal is good, but we need them to be optimized.

 Then, it’s just not that.
-It’s possible that some of the ones who actually went on to do very well, it’s probably because they stayed in the program, but we also noticed that some of them may have not stayed in the program, so there’s no falling back.
+It’s possible that some of the ones who actually went on to do very well, it’s probably because they stayed in the program, but we also noticed that some of them may not have stayed in the program, so there’s no falling back.

 Dr. Dale Bredesen: Right.